 If you’re the party staying in the home following a refinance, you’ll need to figure out how much money is needed for your escrow account.
 The amount needed varies based on the timing of property tax and homeowners insurance payments.

-As you can see, there are quite a few things to consider in regards to your escrow account and divorce.
+As you can see, there are quite a few things to consider in regard to your escrow account and divorce.
 If you are getting divorced, we’d love to help you navigate the process of divorcing your mortgage.

 Brent Rasmussen, President of Mortgage Specialists, is a Certified Divorce Lending Professional.
 His experience and education in helping clients navigate divorce loans can help make the process as stress-free as possible.
 Get in touch with us today by calling 402-991-5153.